ayush00git/Github_Workshop/git-commands.md

-git stash pop      # Apply the stashed changes back git stash list     # See all stashed changes git stash apply    # Apply changes but keeps them in the list
+git stash pop      # Apply the stashed changes back git stash list     # See all stashed changes git stash apply    # Apply changes but keeps them in the list git stash clear    # deletes all the stash list
 ```

 ### Check remote repositories